junxit/us-congress-bills-116/metadata.md

 - 2019-12-16 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment.
 With written report No. 116-175.
 - 2019-12-16 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment.
 With written report No. 116-175.
 - 2019-12-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 329.
+- 2020-12-16 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7561-7562; text: CR S7562)
+- 2020-12-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7561-7562; text: CR S7562)